DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/manage-tasks.md

 ## Remove a Task

-To remove a task, right-click a task and select the 'Delete Task' [context menu](~/interface-elements-for-web/articles/gantt/context-menu.md) item or select the task and click the appropriate [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md) item.
+To remove a task, right-click a task and select the 'Delete Task' [context menu](~/interface-elements-for-web/articles/gantt/context-menu.md) item or select a task and click the appropriate [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md) item.

 ![Remove a Task](~/interface-elements-for-web/images/Gantt/delete-task.png)